NFL hires former U.S. attorney, SEC chair to investigate Daniel Snyder and Commanders

-The league confirmed the selection of White, a former U.S. attorney for the Southern District of New York and former chair of the U.S. Securities and Exchange Commission, after informing the House Committee on Oversight and Reform that White would lead the investigation.
+The league confirmed the selection of White, a former U.S. attorney for the Southern District of New York and former chair of the Securities and Exchange Commission, after informing the House Committee on Oversight and Reform that White would lead the investigation.

 White’s investigation of Snyder and the Commanders will focus on allegations made during a congressional roundtable Feb.
 3. Tiffani Johnston, a former cheerleader and marketing manager for the team, told members of Congress that Snyder harassed her at a team dinner, putting his hand on her thigh and pressing her toward his limo.
 Snyder denied the accusations, calling the allegations made directly against him “outright lies.”